Category Archives: Tadejin Blog

 1. Tivat Salt Pans

-Tivat Salt Pans, an ornithological reserve, enlisted on the Emerald and RAMSAR site, are a unique biodiversity gem.
-The most nature friendly ways of accessing the area are: by kayaks from Tivat, by bikes or walking a 3 km walking trail from Tivat Airport.
+The Tivat Salt Pans, an ornithological reserve protected under the Emerald Network and listed as a Ramsar site, are a unique biodiversity gem.
+The most nature-friendly ways to explore the area are by kayak from Tivat, by bicycle or on foot via a 3-kilometre trail starting near Tivat Airport.

 DSC_4142